NationalLibraryOfNorway/metametrics/categories.md

 3. Overlap with missing names (subset)
 4. Overlap with extra values (actual person names)
 5. Overlap with extra values (noise / not actual names)
+6. Some overlap, with both missing names and extra values
-6. No overlap (empty result set)
+8. No overlap (empty result set)
-7. No overlap (extraneous data)
+9. No overlap (extraneous data)

 Questions:

 - How to detect automatically whether a name is a person's name or not?
+Is this even necessary for the evaluation?
 - How to take persons' roles into account?
 - How to score "correct name with incorrect structure" (first and last name inverted, missing first name...)